This one-pot healthy lentil soup recipe is so delicious, it’s sure to become a staple in your home!

-Voted The #1 Best Lentil Soup
+The Best Lentil Soup Recipe

-If you want a lentil soup that will quickly become a family favorite, I highly recommend giving it a try.
-The original recipe was my grandmother’s, and it actually won first prize when she entered it at a country fair!
+Originally, the recipe was my grandmother’s, and it actually won first prize when she entered it at a country fair!

 The soup has been on regular rotation in my family for years, and I’ve adapted the original version to make it my own.